Famous for its limestone rock formations and bouldering / rock-climbing

 Access is across Benmore Station, please ring for Permission.
 Follow up the gravel bed of Thirteen Mile Stream until in the beech forest.
 Markers on the true right show an entrance which sidles through the forest to Benmore Hut.
 (3 hours)

-Climb the spur behind the hut through regenerating beech, to reach an easy tussock ridge that leads onto the north east end of the Big Ben Range.
+Climb the spur behind the hut through regenerating beech, to reach an easy tussock ridge that leads onto the northeast end of the Big Ben Range.

 Rabbit Hill

-Trig M and rabbit hill just over the Pass heading towards Lake Lyndon on the left hand side you will find a green DOC sign ,(room for about 3 cars) just walk on up to great views , you can also walk all the way back to the red hut at the bottom of the Pass
+Trig M and Rabbit Hill just over the Pass heading towards Lake Lyndon on the left-hand side you will find a green DOC sign,(room for about 3 cars) just walk on up to great views , you can also walk all the way back to the red hut at the bottom of the Pass

 Cave Stream:

-From the car park two tracks lead to the cave entrances.
+From the car park, two tracks lead to the cave entrances.
 A short trail goes north to the upstream entrance, through a diverse karst (limestone) landscape of solution holes, rillenkarren (water grooved rocks) and sculptured rock formations.
 The other track leads to the edge of a terrace overlooking the outflow entrance of the cave.
 It continues down the face of the terrace to the junction of Cave Stream and Broken River.

 Going through the cave